 The problem set deals with instrumental variables and simultaneous equations.
 The data set was gathered by Kathryn Graddy, who studied the Fulton Fish Market in New York and published her findings in a number of papers.
 The history, importance, and functioning of the market are described in her paper “The Fulton Fish Market,” The Journal of Economic Perspectives vol. 20, no. 2 (Spring 2006), pp. 207-220.
 The data she gathered were used in a coauthored article estimating the demand for Whiting (a particular kind of comparatively inexpensive fish used in fish cakes, etc.) using simultaneous equations.
-Joshua D. Angrist, Kathryn Graddy and Guido W. Imbens, “The Interpretation of Instrumental Variables Estimators in Simultaneous Equations Models with an Application to the Demand for Fish,” The Review of Economic Studies vol. 67, no. 3 (July 2000), pp. 499-527.
+Joshua D. Angrist, Kathryn Graddy and Guido W. Imbens, “The Interpretation of Instrumental Variables Estimators in Simultaneous Equations Models with an Application to The Demand for Fish,” The Review of Economic Studies vol. 67, no. 3 (July 2000), pp. 499-527.

 Step I